Third party car insurance offers a basic level of protection; you can choose one of two levels of cover:

 Because we don’t insure unsafe drivers – like Captain Risky – we can keep our premiums low for safer drivers like you.

-Get a third party car insurance quote online or call us on 1800 700 027.
+Get a third party car insurance quote and buy a policy online and you’ll receive a 15% discount; or call us on 1800 700 027.

 More ways to save

 Here are some ways you can reduce your third party car insurance premium even further:

 You can restrict your policy to drivers over a certain age (21+, 25+, 30+, 40+, 50+#); the older the drivers, the lower your premium.

 Annual premium payments